Michael slowed before he meant to.

 Rear rubble, two climbing through.

-At least one larger heat signature in the center if the floor vibration meant what he thought it did.
+One larger threat in the center if the floor vibration meant what he thought it meant.

-Now the monsters had to come through the broken walls instead of surrounding them at once.
+Monsters had to come through the broken walls now instead of surrounding them at once.

 The first crawler vaulted inward.